Director and head guide at Wildlife Journeys

 Tim has bachelor’s and master’s degrees in Ecology.
 He has worked as a field biologist on numerous research projects across North America including studies of lynx, marten, songbirds, and amphibians in the boreal forest and Great Lakes regions, and biodiversity surveys in Canada’s subarctic.

-Working with the British Columbia Ministry of Environment, Tim facilitated innovative projects between government scientists, stakeholders and consultants – including collaboration on black bear conflict management, grizzly bear rehabilitation, raptor and non-native species management and regulation of wildlife viewing.
+Working with the British Columbia Ministry of Environment, Tim facilitated projects between government scientists, stakeholders, and consultants – including collaboration on black bear conflict management, grizzly bear rehabilitation, raptor and non-native species management, and regulation of wildlife viewing.

 Tim writes about the intersection of marine conservation and indigenous rights for the Central Coast Indigenous Resource Alliance.
 He was the editor of Arctic Inspired: A Tribute to the Tundra, and has published in explore, Photo Life, the Globe and Mail and elsewhere.
 He dabbles in blogging.

 Tim’s photos have appeared in Canadian Geographic Traveller, The Globe and Mail, Photo Life, Canoe Roots, and Canadian Geographic’s Best Wildlife Pictures.
 His images have featured in conservation campaigns by World Wildlife Fund Canada, The Raincoast Conservation Foundation, and the Western Canada Wilderness Committee.

 Tim has paddled through vast sweeps of Canada’s provinces and territories on numerous canoe expeditions.
 These journeys include seven and eight-week canoe trips in the arctic and the boreal forest of Ontario.
 His most rewarding journey to date was a seven-week solo arctic expedition.

 Sign up to receive stories, photos, and updates from the Great Bear Rainforest and beyond.